SweetJenn23/BlockchainLab/README.md

         o Double newSensorValue
       }

-      /**In our function we would need to replace the word 'asset' with 'DallasCowboys'.*/ function onSetSensorTemp(setSensorTemp){
+      /**In our corresponding transaction function we would need to replace the word 'asset' with 'DallasCowboys' to match our model from above.*/ function onSetSensorTemp(setSensorTemp){
         setSensorTemp.DallasCowboys.sensorTemp = setSensorTemp.newSensorValue;
         return getAssetRegistry('org.acme.sample.Team')